EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 ------------------

-We recommend [1]_ for a comprehensive overview on imaging spectroscopy of urban environments and [2]_ & [3]_ for detailed introductions into the regression-based unmixing approach using synthetically mixed training data from spectral libraries.
+We recommend [1]_ for a comprehensive overview on imaging spectroscopy of urban environments [2]_ and [3]_ for conceptual introductions into the regression-based unmixing workflow using synthetically mixed training data from spectral libraries, and [4]_ for a description of the latest implementation.

 ..
 [1] van der Linden, et al. (2018).
 Imaging Spectroscopy of Urban Environments.
 Surveys in Geophysics, 1–18.
 ..
 [2] Okujeni, A., et al. (2013).
 Support vector regression and synthetically mixed training data for quantifying urban land cover.
 Remote Sensing of Environment, 137, 184-197
 ..
 [3] Okujeni, A., et al. (2017).
 Ensemble learning from synthetically mixed training data for quantifying urban land cover with support vector regression.
 IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 10, 1640-1650
+..
+[4] Okujeni, S., et al., 2021.
+Multi-season unmixing of vegetation class fractions across diverse Californian ecoregions using simulated spaceborne imaging spectroscopy data.
+Remote Sens.
+Environ.
+264, 112558. `https://doi.org/10.1016/j.rse.2021.112558 <https://doi.org/10.1016/j.rse.2021.112558>`_

 4. Data